 I’m a generalist in the sense that within the domain of technology, arboriculture, forestry, woodworking and the kitchen I’m comfortable wearing most hats and getting stuff done.
 Maybe that’s what rubs that small subset of people up the wrong way?
 To be clear though, I find it easy to get on with people and most people get on with me, or at least act like they do.
 Either works for me.

-In 2022, after 10 years in a senior leadership position in a technology scale up, I quit my tech job to retrain in arboriculture and woodland management.
-I thought it would be a forever quit with a new profession ahead of me.
-I realised it wasn’t.
-It was a timeout.
-At the end of 2024 in the darkest hours of the year, I realised my future was in a return to techworld but this time – with a fresh perspective.
-So I that’s exactly what I did.
+In 2022, after 10 years in a senior leadership position in a technology scale up, I quit my tech job to take a three year sabbatical to study and teach arboriculture and woodland management.
+In 2025 when my cohort of students had all sat their exams and completed their year, I made my return to techworld but this time – with a fresh perspective.

 mix phx.new hello_again_world